 Gene amplification in cancer cells provides a means for overexpression of cancer-promoting driver genes.
 Especially, high-level amplifications have a clear impact on gene expression and these alterations are often associated with poor prognosis.
 We are interested in 11q13 amplification, which is one of the most commonly amplified regions in several epithelial cancers.
 We are studying the oncogenic role of two genes, PPFIA1 and ANO1, encoding liprin-α1 and anoctamin 1, and how they contribute to cancer progression, cell adhesion and invasion in squamous cell carcinoma of head and neck (HNSCC) and breast carcinoma cell lines.
 For example, liprin-α1 is an essential protein in regulating focal adhesion dynamics, cell spreading and organization of cytoskeleton.
 We have found that liprin-α1 is a novel regulator of the tumor cell intermediate filament vimentin with differential oncogenic properties in actively proliferating or motile cells.
 Furthermore, liprin-α1 knockdown leads to the upregulation of transmembrane protein CD82, which is a suppressor of metastasis in several solid tumors, linking liprin-α1 to the cancer cell invasion and metastasis pathways.
-Our main goal in these projects is to understand the molecular mechanisms by which genes activated by gene amplification contribute to oncogenic processes in cancer to find potential oncogenic drivers and molecular targets that could be inhibited in combination with already existing therapies.
+Our main goal in these projects is to understand the molecular mechanisms by which genes activated by gene amplification contribute to oncogenic signalling and tumor progression.

 The selection of targeted therapies based on the mutation status has provided novel opportunities for cancer treatment.
 One excellent example is small molecule inhibitor imatinib targeting receptor tyrosine kinase KIT which is activated by mutation in gastrointestinal stromal tumor (GIST).
+GIST is a rare tumor occurring mostly in the stomach or small intestine.
 The imatinib therapy has revolutionized the treatment of GIST and has significantly improved survival of the patients.
 Despite the survival benefit, the emergence of drug resistance is a challenge.
 Understanding the determinants of drug response and the mechanisms that make these tumors resistant for the treatment are essential.
 Lack of representative pre-clinical models has been a challenge in testing novel therapeutics in GIST.
-Thus, we are using e.g. patient-derived ex vivo model and next-generation sequencing to identify molecular mechanisms that relate to drug resistance for current inhibitors.
+Thus, we are using e.g. patient-derived ex vivo models and next-generation sequencing to characterize the tumors and to identify molecular mechanisms that relate to drug resistance for current inhibitors.